2022 Maryland Solar Incentives, Tax Credits, Rebates (And More)

 Looking to claim a Maryland solar tax credit?
 While there’s no state-specific tax credit for solar panels, there are a number of other Maryland solar incentives available to help residents save on the cost of solar installation.
 In this article, we’ll help you understand the top solar incentives available in the Free State and break down what types of projects are eligible to claim them.

 With the federal solar tax credit, state solar rebate program, tax exemptions, and more, Maryland residents can offset their total solar installation costs by well over 30 to 40%.
-If you’re ready to start getting free quotes from the best solar companies in Maryland, you can do so by using this tool.
+If you’re ready to start getting free quotes from the best solar companies in Maryland, you can do so by using our solar calculator tool.

 Maryland Solar Renewable Energy Certificates (SRECs)